DigitalOzUT/esdc-factory/README.rst

-Danube Cloud :: Factory
+Oz Technologies LLC, Danube Cloud :: Factory
 #######################

-This repository is used for building various components of Erigones Danube Cloud, as well as the final Danube Cloud USB key image.
+This repository is used for building various components of Erigones Danube Cloud, as well as the final Oz Technologies LLC Cloud USB key image.

 Output